rflowers45/rflowers45-github.io/index.md

 # Robert Flowers Computer Science Portfolio
 Hi, I'm an aspiring software engineer and computer science student at Weber State.

-I'm your go-to guy if you want to get your projects done.
+I'm a team guy; I like solving problems with my team and leading them to the finish line!

+Below are some projects I've built with my team.

 ## Projects
 ### Stock Investing